 4.1.2 Impacts of climate change on capture fisheries

-The dynamics of harvested marine fish and invertebrate populations are sensitive to climate change (Rijnsdorp et al. 2009; Hollowed et al. 2013) via changes in both environmental (e.g., warming, deoxygenation, acidification, etc.) and biological (e.g., phenology, food webs, predator-prey dynamics, etc.) conditions.
+Climate change will affect the marine ecosystems that support wild capture fisheries.
+The full nature of these effects on the ability of these ecosystems to support fisheries is not fully known, but can be considered through the lens of risk.
+Climate induced changes in ocean circulation and upwelling patterns, impacts on physical and biogenic habitats, and the interaction of these effects with other man-made stressors threaten the existing capacity of ecosystems.
+In addition, the dynamics of harvested marine fish and invertebrate populations themselves are sensitive to climate change (Rijnsdorp et al. 2009; Hollowed et al. 2013) via changes in both environmental (e.g., warming, deoxygenation, acidification, etc.) and biological (e.g., phenology, food webs, predator-prey dynamics, etc.) conditions.
 In some cases, these changes can increase fisheries productivity.
 For example, warming can increase the suitable thermal habitat range available to a species, leading to range expansions, or negatively impact a key predator or competitor species.
 In other cases, these changes can decrease fisheries productivity.
 For example, hypoxia can increase mortality, acidification can decrease growth rates, and spatial-temporal mismatches in the availability of prey can reduce the recruitment of juveniles.

+The effects of climate change on fisheries depends in part on their status and health prior to the full effects of climate change taking hold (see Barange 2019, Gaines et al. 2018).
+It is estimated that 33.1 percent of fish stocks globally are currently overfished (FAO 2018), which raises questions about the effects of climate change on those fisheries.
+As outlined in Hilborn (2014) and elsewhere, fisheries that are depleted can frequently be explained by failure to implement fishery management.
+When considering the effects of climate change, well managed fisheries can be shown to be more resilient to climate change effects compared to other fisheries (Free 2019).
+Therefore, the contribution of ocean fisheries to the ocean economy both today and in the future depend to a large degree on the implementation of fishery management.
+Unfortunately, many of the places around the world most in need of fishery management lack the capacity for implementation.
+In such places, the introduction of “primary fisheries management” as outlined in Cochrane et al, 2011, can be pursued as a way to get cost effective and basic fishery management in place.
+These measures help to minimize risks, but also can reduce the socioeconomic potential of fisheries due to their use of precaution.
+Therefore, primary fisheries management should be viewed as a first step, with the goal of increasing management capacity and sophistication.
+Regardless of the effects of climate change and the capacity of a place to implement fishery management, the first course of action for addressing climate change effects in fisheries is the implementation of fishery management.

 In the section below, we detail how retrospective and forward-looking studies have revealed the impact of climate change on marine fisheries and the opportunity for fisheries management to mitigate the negative impacts of climate change on the ocean economy.

-Climate change modifies the life history of marine fish and invertebrates, including their growth, natural mortality, and recruitment rates.
-Fisheries stock assessments will have to increasingly account for environmentally-driven changes in fish life history under climate change.
+Climate change will alter the productivity and population of fish stocks.
+Managers, scientists, and stakeholders will need to account for these changing conditions in a variety of ways.